mgoltzsche/gpg-helper/README.md

   Some keyservers do not (yet) have all keys.
 ```

-If you read and understand everything before this line and know how to use gpg2 you may not need this script anymore.
+If you read that far, understood everything and know how to use gpg2 you may not need this script.